Modern Slavery Statement

-All attendees to either induction or workshops will be asked to commit to preventing labour exploitation by signing a “Recruiter Compliance Principles” document which is retained on their personal file.
+All attendees to either an induction or workshop will be asked to commit to preventing labour exploitation by signing a “Recruiter Compliance Principles” document which is retained on their personal file.

 Flexi-Workers are shown the Stronger Together “Daniel and Weronika” video, along with leaflets and posters available to highlight the situation and how the individual can report their suspicions.

-The “Lured by a job, trapped in forced labour” video from the International Labour Organisation is shown in reception areas to highlight the situation and notify applicants that we do not tolerate any form of exploitation.
+The “Lured by a job, trapped in forced labour” video from the International Labour Organisation is shown in reception areas, where possible to highlight the situation and notify applicants that we do not tolerate any form of exploitation.

 Attendance to roadshows and workshops provided by external companies such as the Association of Labour Providers, Stronger Together and the Gangmaster Labour and Abuse Authority is promoted to all top level management in order to maintain knowledge and distribute across the business.

-The business have also conducted an awareness event during Anti-Slavery Week which saw members of the business situated within the Mander Centre, Wolverhampton, alongside a “Gift Box” which aims to raise awareness of forced labour with over 1000 leaflets distributed to the local community.
+In 2016 the business conducted an awareness event during Anti-Slavery Week which saw members of the business situated within the Mander Centre, Wolverhampton, alongside a “Gift Box” which aims to raise awareness of forced labour with over 1000 leaflets distributed to the local community.
 With 2017 seeing a social media campaign to raise

 The Staffing Group commit to ensuring we operate towards the best practices at all times.
 Evidence of this can be seen through the Stronger Together website, which shows we have taken the relevant steps to become a Business Partner of Stronger Together since 2015.

-By implementing and continually reviewing checks which minimise the risk of any form of modern slavery taking place within our operations and implement processes and polices to try to minimise these risks, we are able to support the relevant government authorities in reporting any identified situations, and as such protect our business, our clients businesses and first and foremost, our workers.
+By continually assessing the risks of any form of modern slavery taking place within our operations and implement processes and polices to try to minimise these risks, we are able to support the relevant government authorities in reporting any identified situations, and as such protect our business, our clients businesses and first and foremost, our workers.